SETS-VN/MVP/Demo Web Platform Description.md

 	* Quota: button only
 	* ERU (Emission Reduction Unit): button only

-7. Payment/
+7. Payment

 9. Others
-	* Donation of ERs
+	* User donation to SETS' CSR projects, or donation of ERs
 	* Reserve/ Banking of ERs
 	* Retire/ Expire/ Cancel the ERs
 	* Carbon taxation accounting (if the law requires)